misak113/yuv2rgb/README.md

     make

 The test program only support raw YUV files for the YUV420 format, and ppm for the RGB24 format.
-To generate a raw yuv file, you can use avconv:
+To generate a raw yuv file, you can use ffmpeg:

-    avconv -i example.jpg -c:v rawvideo -pix_fmt yuv420p example.yuv
+    ffmpeg -i example.jpg -c:v rawvideo -pix_fmt yuv420p example.yuv

 To generate the rgb file, you can use the ImageMagick convert program: